sangramnavale/Tesla/README.md

 Solutions for the coding questions asked in Tesla's assessments till date.
 Source: LeetCode

 Note: 🔐 means it is a LeetCode Premium problem.
-I am adding the description to these problems in the solutions itself
+I am adding the description to such problems in the solutions itself.

 ------------------------------------------------------------------------------------------------------------------------